 June long weekend ideas

-If your state has its King’s Birthday public holiday in June then you’re in need of winter escape ideas.
-We’ve found the best place for winter magic getaways in each state.
+The UK sets their King’s Birthday holiday in June to increase the chance of fair summer weather.
+But down in the southern hemisphere, it’s winter for us.
+So if your state has its King’s Birthday public holiday in June then you’re in need of destinations to take advantage of the cool weather.
+We’ve found the best place for magical winter getaways in each state.

 Blue Mountains National Park – New South Wales